burger icon

 Crypto Payments: The Actual Ups & Downs (no nonsense)

-Alright, hands up if you're over fussing with banks: crypto's your go.
+Alright, hands up if you’re over fussing with banks: crypto’s your go.
 Used it first time at slotastics.com mainly because my card kept getting knocked back.
-Only Bitcoin, Litecoin, and Bitcoin Cash on the menu-tried poking around for ETH once, but nope, not even in 2025.
+Only Bitcoin, Litecoin, and Bitcoin Cash were originally on the menu, but they've added the Lightning Network for BTC now too-tried poking around for ETH once, but nope, not even in 2025.

 • Why think about crypto?
 No bank questions, value transfer is quick (bar the odd network traffic jam), lower fees-I’ve paid under $1 in blockchain costs most times-plus good privacy if you’re paranoid about bank statements.

-• What's the minimum?
-Varies a bit, but last I checked it was around 0.0005 BTC, 0.15 LTC, 0.1 BCH-roughly $25 USD equivalent.
-Withdrawing's more: $180 Aussie (give or take, as it's still pegged in USD).
-You'll hit a weekly cap of five grand USD, unless you talk them into a higher one as VIP (no luck here yet).
+• What’s the minimum?
+Varies a bit, but updates have lowered the bar.
+Bitcoin deposits and withdrawals now start at roughly $25 USD equivalent.
+Withdrawing’s usually more for other methods, but crypto is becoming the most accessible option.
+You’ll hit a weekly cap of five grand USD, unless you talk them into a higher one as VIP (no luck here yet).

 • How do you actually do it?
 Pick your coin at the cashier, copy your wallet address (triple-check it-had a close call once!), send from your own wallet (not an exchange, unless you fancy mysterious delays) and let the confirmations roll in.
 If your deposit stalls, check the blockchain explorer for your transaction-saved me once when I thought the money had vanished.